Maria Bakalova: Life and career

-1996–2020: Early life and career beginnings
+1996-2020: Early years and career beginnings

-Maria Valcheva Bakalova was born on 4 June 1996 in Burgas to Rumyana Bakalova and Valcho Bakalov.
-She began taking singing lessons and playing the flute around age six.
+Maria Valcheva Bakalova was born on 4 June 1996 in Burgas to Rumyana Bakalova, a nurse, and Valcho Bakalov, a chemist.
+She began taking singing lessons and playing the flute around age six, and sang in a choir that toured across Europe.
 Bakalova enrolled in acting classes at the age of 12, majoring in drama theater and minoring in flute at the National School of Music and Stage Arts in Burgas, where she was a straight A student; she recalled, "I was a super-disciplined child.
 I was reading too many books.
-I was obsessed with Dostoyevsky, at like 15, 16."
+I was obsessed with Dostoyevsky, at like 15, 16".
 As a teenager, Bakalova developed an interest in literature, especially the works of Gabriel García Márquez, Jorge Luis Borges and Mikhail Bulgakov, as a method of escapism.
 She was inspired to pursue film acting after watching The Hunt, and has cited filmmaker Thomas Vinterberg as her biggest influence alongside Susanne Bier, Pedro Almodóvar, Paolo Sorrentino and Andrea Arnold as other major influences.

 Bakalova later moved to Sofia where she majored in drama at the National Academy for Theatre and Film Arts.
 As a student, she appeared in various stage productions, including Les Liaisons dangereuses, Sexual Perversity in Chicago, Kennedy's Children and The Trial.
 Bakalova made her on-screen debut playing a supporting part in the 2017 comedy-drama film XIIa.
 In the same year, she made her first headlining appearance in Transgression, where she played Yana, a young girl who has an unusual relationship with an aging rock musician.
 She secured the role after a classmate of hers signed her up for a blind audition during her first year at university.
 The film was screened at several film festivals in Europe and North America, before being released through HBO Max in 2021.
 In 2018, Bakalova won the award for Best Actress at Toronto's Alternative Film Festival for her performance.